 The above-mentioned bullet categorically explains your workload (20-30 client queries) and quantifies the impact (improving client satisfaction by 56%).

 Specifics add substance and weight to your resume, and once you start incorporating them, you’ll see the difference.
-If you’re unsure of how well your resume bullets stack against recruiter expectations, VMock Smart Resume Platform illustrates the same through targeted feedback on impact and specifics in your resume bullets along with personalized suggestions for improvement.
+If you’re unsure of how well your resume bullets stack against recruiter expectations, VMock Smart Resume Platform illustrates the same through targeted feedback on specifics in your resume bullets along with personalized suggestions about the best possible way to augment the impact of your achievements.
 After all, generalities do not serve any purpose, especially if it’s your resume we’re talking about.
-So, get specific with your resume!0
+So, get specific with your resume!